brokolja/lovedoc/README.md

 }
 ```

-3. Open terminal and run lovedoc
+3. Open terminal and run lovedoc in your project directory

 ```shell
 lovedoc http://koljakutschera.de 9001